kashefy/elm/README.md

 This implementation is work by Youssef Kashef.
 It extends the original SEM with hierarchical learning of features and selective visual attention.
 This work was as part of a Masters Thesis at ETH Zürich titled "Scale- and Translation-Invariant Unsupervised Learning of Hidden Causes Using Spiking Neurons with Selective Visual Attention"

+The extended SEM and its specific layers will gradually be detached from the generic ELM framework but continue subscribing to it.

 ## Milestones ##

 1. Matlab implementation by Michael Pfeiffer and authors of 2010 SEM paper (not included).
 2. Java implementation + Evaluation in Matlab
 3. SEM model extended with scale and translation invariance through hiearchical learning
 4. C++ implementation and code refactoring **in progress** (partially complete)
+5. Separate SEM specific layers, hello Elm framework

 Anticipated milestones: